Tim Keller (politician): Early career

 After graduating from business school, Keller returned to New Mexico where he worked in the community, volunteering for groups that foster economic opportunities in Albuquerque's International District.
 Keller has served on the boards of the Open Hands Foundation, the Asian American Association, and Albuquerque Southeast Team for Entrepreneur Development.
 Additionally, Keller spent fifteen years in the private sector, initially in strategic planning for fortune 500 companies and most recently helping Native American governmental financial operations.

+In 2025, Tim Keller was elected to a historic third term as Mayor of Albuquerque, making him the first mayor in the city’s history to serve three consecutive terms since its founding in 1706.

+During his tenure, he has continued to push for reforms, including the expansion and continued operation of the Albuquerque Community Safety Department.

 New Mexico Senate

 Keller was elected in 2008 to represent the people of New Mexico Senate District 17, otherwise known as the International District.
 In the 49th Legislative Session, Keller introduced 30 pieces of legislation passing 8; 4 of which were signed into law by Governor Bill Richardson.

 In the 2011–12 50th Legislative Session, Keller introduced 55 pieces of legislation, passed 14 pieces of legislation, and 5 were signed into law by Governor Susana Martinez including reforming the In-State Business Preference that gives local businesses bidding preference on state government procurement.
 In December 2012, Keller was elected to the New Mexico State Senate leadership as Majority Whip and served two years until resigning after his election to State Auditor.